-Japan is a country known for its superstitions, culture, and different beliefs, resulting in numerous legends and bizarre creatures.
-There are hundreds of them, some harmless, others terrifying.
-In this article, we will learn about some of the most bizarre creatures and legends of Japan.
+Japan is famous for its folklore, old beliefs and the many stories told about strange creatures, ghosts and curses.
+Some of these figures are harmless, while others are genuinely terrifying.
+In this article, we will look at some of the most bizarre monsters and legends from Japan.

 Kamaitachi - The Sickle Weasel